Gagan-Ganapathi/Gagan-Ganapathi/README.md

 🚀 Passionate about building scalable systems, microservices, and intelligent applications
 ## 🚀 About Me
 🔭 Currently working at UST as a Software Developer
-⚙️ Specialized in .NET Core, Microservices, and gRPC
+⚙️ Specialized in Backened, Microservices, and gRPC
-📈 Improved system performance by 40% using gRPC-based services 🛠 Built automation tools reducing manual effort by 80%+ 🌱 Exploring Gen AI, LangChain, RAG, and Vector Databases 🎯 Goal: Transition into .Net + Gen AI Engineering roles
+📈 Improved system performance by 40% using gRPC-based services 🛠 Built automation tools reducing manual effort by 80%+ 🌱 Exploring Gen AI, LangChain, RAG, and Vector Databases 🎯 Goal: Transition into Full Stack + Gen AI Engineering roles

 ## 🛠 Skills